 Opening hours: 10 AM – 10:30 PM

 This restaurant not only serves Com Ga but also other Vietnamese rice dishes.
 Although a serving here costs a little higher than average, its taste will not disappoint you.

 Address: 237/44 Tran Van Dang, Ward 11, District 3

 Opening hours: 8 AM – 11 PM

 Price: VND 48,000 – VND 58,000

-This is a family-friendly restaurant and has a wide range of options for you to try chicken with Vietnamese seasonings.
+This family-friendly restaurant has a wide range of options for you to try chicken with Vietnamese seasonings.

 In case you have tried all of the Vietnamese noodles and looked for something different, we highly suggest Nem Chua, a specialty of Thanh Hoa.
 This is a fermented food made from pork, pork skin that has been cut into thin strips and roasted rice powder.